UTS Central: Design

 The building is located next to the UTS tower and opposite Central Park in Broadway.
-The state-of-the-art glass-encased UTS Central is made up of a striking dual design, with a 10-level twisted tower sitting above a 5-level podium and two underground floors.
+The glass-encased UTS Central is made up of a dual design, with a 10-level twisted tower sitting above a 5-level podium and two underground floors.
 The UTS Central design is notable for its elegant, curved lines, which provide a complementary contrast to the modular, utilitarian design of the Brutalist UTS Tower.
 UTS Central is linked directly with the UTS Tower through pedestrian links on levels 3–6.

 Double helix staircase

 An intertwining double helix staircase made from Australian steel and curved glass connects levels 4 to 7.
 The double ribbon spiral design originated with architects FJMT and is inspired by the double helix structure of a DNA molecule, a reminder of how breakthroughs in science and technology have transformed our world.
 The double helix is one of four ‘architectural’ stairways in the building.
-All of the helical staircases in the UTS Central building, including the double helix, were designed in collaboration with Active Metal, a leading Australian stair designer and manufacturer.
+All of the helical staircases in the UTS Central building, including the double helix, were designed in collaboration with a leading Australian stair designer and manufacturer.